pineapplemidi/Oscar/README.md

 [XC8 Download](http://www.microchip.com/mplab/compilers)

 ### Project
-Clone this repo to the desired directory.
+Clone this repository to the desired directory.
 Open project with MPLABx.
-Click on the 'hammer icon' on the top to build the project
-(compile).
-If the project builds, you have done everything correctly.
+Click on the 'hammer icon' on the top to build, also known as compile, the project.
+If the project builds without errors, you have done everything correctly.